 NMCC has articulation agreements for transfer with many colleges/ universities, including all of the campuses of the University of Maine System, Husson University, Thomas College, and all ACBSP accredited institutions, to name a few.
-Specific information is available from your advisor, from the office of the Academic Dean, or from student affairs.
+Specific information is available from the student's academic advisor, from the office of the Academic Dean, or from student affairs.
 For more information regarding transfer opportunities, contact Johna Lovely in the Student Support Services Office.